WindRiverLinux22/wrlinux/scripts/gen-image/doc/target_intel-x86-64.README.md

     $ sync
     $ eject /dev/sdX

 This should give you a bootable micro SD card device.

+### On Board
 Insert the SD card into SD slot, and then power on.

 The image will be installed on the boot disk (SD card) by default, you can press any key except 'y' to stop the installation and select other disks to